SandraHeinzova/MenuGenerator/README.md

 # MenuGenerator
 ***Program which randomly chooses meals for a whole week***

+-> without valid email and your password key it will not work! <-

 Almost three times a week we discuss what to cook for lunches.
 Pretty hard to figure it out sometimes :D So I decided to write a program which will help.
 And here it is!